Majid1292/SVFS/README.md

 * Networkx

 ## Run
 To run the code, open `main.py` and specify a list of datasets to apply the method.
 We note the dataset does not have any headers (neither the features nor the samples IDs).
-You can add any high dimensional dataset to  *datasets* and insert their name in the list of datasets in 'main.py'.
+You can add any high dimensional dataset to *Datasets* and insert their name in the list of datasets in 'main.py'.

 ## Datasets
-All datasets must be stored in *datasets* folder.
+All datasets must be stored in *Datasets* folder.